What is this for?

 Resilient repairs are more effectively done alongside the standard repairs that insurance companies fund, rather than being fitted afterwards.

 Property owners will need to consider the nature of the flood risk and the whole property.
 Just fitting a ‘flood door’ will not stop water entering through the walls or the floor.
 This is why a survey is required to determine what works will be effective at your property.
-The surveyor will also have to carry out an inspection of the work once it has been completed to make sure it meets the required standards.
+The surveyor will also have to carry out an inspection of the work once it has been completed to make sure it meets the required standards and issue a Flood Risk report.

 We will ask for a copy of the survey if you have already had one done and any quotes you have received for the property flood resilience work.
-These documents must be uploaded via the online application process.
+These documents must be uploaded via the online application process or sent to us via email if obtained afterwards.
 If you have already had the work done you will need to upload the survey, quotes and invoice for the work.
+There is a risk that works completed without a suitable survey may not be eligible for grant funding and therefore we strongly recommend that you submit your survey and quotes to the Council and wait until we issue a formal agreement before starting any works at your property.

 What work will the grant cover?

-It is important to note that only work identified by a suitably qualified surveyor as appropriate for your property can be paid for from the grant, should your application be successful.
+It is important to note that only work identified by a suitably qualified surveyor as appropriate PFR measures for your property can be paid for from the grant, should your application be successful.

 How do I know if I am eligible to apply?